Regency Square Mall (Jacksonville): 1980s

-In 1981, a $30 million major expansion nearly doubled the size of the mall, adding Sears and a relocated Ivey's.
-The former Ivey's became Furchgott's, and the existing May-Cohens was also enlarged.
-As a result of this expansion, the mall comprised two separate segments: the original mall between JCPenney and May-Cohens, and the new segment between May-Cohens and Sears.
+In 1981, a $30 million major expansion nearly doubled the size of the mall, adding Sears and an anchor store sized pad for a relocated Ivey's.
+The former Ivry's became Furchgott's, and the existing May store was also enlarged.
+As a result of this expansion, the mall comprised two separate segments: the original mall between JCPenney and May Florida, and the new segment between May Florida and Sears.
 Furchgott's was closed in 1985 when the chain merged with Stein Mart.
 Unlike the other Furchgott's stores, the one at Regency Square did not become a Stein Mart, as the mall management considered the chain too low-end for the mall.
 A food court and a six-screen AMC theater was added midway along the east wing.
 The southwest outparcel was removed to make room for the expansion, requiring Annie Tiques to open a new location years later at the Jacksonville Landing when it opened in 1987.
 May Cohen’s briefly operated as May Florida before being converted to Baton Rouge-based Maison Blanche in July 1988.